nelsonlaidev/links/README.md

 Follow these steps to run the project locally on your machine:

-1. Clone the repository
+1. Clone the repository.

 ```bash
 git clone https://github.com/nelsonlaidev/links.git
 ```

-2. Navigate to the project directory
+2. Navigate to the project directory.

 ```bash
 cd links
 ```

-3. Install dependencies
+3. Install dependencies.

 ```bash
 pnpm install
 ```

-4. Run the development server
+4. Run the development server.

 ```bash
 pnpm dev